 The average bath bomb, like the top photo illustrates, is a dry product.
 It is a mix of dehydrated essential oils, Epsom salts, baking soda, milk powder, and other dry ingredients.
 As such, a bath bomb doesn't meet any of the criteria for being categorized as a liquid.

 It's not a product that you can pour, spread, squeeze, or spray, and it does hold its shape when it's outside the container.
 Therefore, it does not need to go in the 3-1-1 section of your toiletry kit.
 It does not need to be screened like liquid toiletries in your carry on luggage.
 (And it's a good thing, too.
 I adore this gorgeous set from LUSH - it would be hard to travel with just one or two in a given trip.)
 In conclusion: Yes, you can take bath bombs on an airplane with your carry on luggage and, no, they aren't a liquid and they can go anywhere in your pack.
-They don't have to be in your3-1- 1 toiletry kit.
+They don't have to be in your3-1- 1 toiletry kit and they are exempt from TSA carry on rules.

 Of course, not all bath bombs are "average".
 Ryan gave me these AMAZING Harry Potter inspired "Dark Arts" jelly bath bombs from Lush for Christmas - as you can see in the pics above.
 They look and feel like classic bath bombs from the outside but inside there is a layer of jelly (which is essential oils and such).
 It makes for a pretty sensational bath experience - and an incredibly messy bathtub!
 I'd categorize this as a liquid product even though a big part of the item is non-liquid.
 If this sounds like the kind of bath bomb you love, you might want to think twice before packing them in your carry on luggage as they might get flagged.
 (And, if you're super keen on picking up your own Dark Arts jelly bombs, note that in some countries they're named "Secret Arts")